Descanonge/tomate/docs/source/scanning.rst

-.. currentmodule :: tomate
+.. currentmodule:: tomate

 Scanning
 ========

-At its creation, the database object look into the available files on disk in a process called scanning.
+At its creation, the database object looks into the available files on disk in a process called scanning.
 It looks inside the files and at their filenames to find how the data is arranged.